WordPress/wordpress-importer/README.md

 * Categories, tags and terms from custom taxonomies
 * Authors

-For further information and instructions please see the [Codex page on Importing Content](https://codex.wordpress.org/Importing_Content#WordPress)
+For further information and instructions please see the [documention on Importing Content](https://wordpress.org/support/article/importing-content/#wordpress)